GalleryPlanner: Complete User Guide

 - Open My Library

-- Click or tap "Place all from library"
+- Click or tap "Place all frames"

 - GalleryPlanner fits as many frames as it can onto the wall